Mononoke (TV series): Manga

-Stage play
+Stage plays

-At a 15th anniversary event held on June 18, 2022, a stage play based on the anime was announced.
+At the 15th anniversary event held on June 18, 2022, a stage play based on the anime series was announced.
+It ran from February 4–15, 2023, in Tokyo.

+A second stage play, titled Stage Mononoke ~Zashiki Warashi~ (舞台 もののけ 〜座敷 ワラシ〜, Butai Mononoke ~Zashiki Warashi~), ran from March 21–24 and April 4–7, 2024, at the IMM Theater in Tokyo, and March 29–31 at the WW Hall of the Cool Japan Park in Osaka.

 Reception

-The directing and art have been called "boldly confrontational."
-It blends a murder mystery structure with "twist of supernatural and a shake of historical, peppered with plenty of stylistic experimentation."
-It frequently achieves "the ideal - great directing combined with great animation."
-The Mainichi newspaper said it could not be dismissed as a mere experiment, and that the story's themes were every bit as advanced as the digital animation techniques employed.
+The directing and art have been called "boldly confrontational".
+It blends a murder mystery structure with a "twist of supernatural and a shake of historical, peppered with plenty of stylistic experimentation".
+It frequently achieves "the ideal - great directing combined with great animation".
+The Mainichi Shimbun newspaper said it could not be dismissed as a mere experiment and that the story's themes were every bit as advanced as the digital animation techniques employed.